FontysVenlo/esd-workshop-expo_esde/starter_guide.md

 ![Core Development Loop](https://docs.expo.dev/static/images/guides/core-development-loop-light.png)

 ### Routing
-Similarly to web framework Next.js, Expo provides a router API, which can be used to easily create a file-based navigation system in the app.
+Similarly to web framework Next.js, Expo provides a router API, which can be used to easily create a file-based navigation system in the app. index.js / index.ts files are being used as default routes in directories.
+Users can create their own files, giving them unique url names.

+### Editing codebase
+By default, users can start with editing the main (most outer) index.js / index.ts file, which is an entry point to the application.
+After editing, the changes should automatically be reflected in Expo Go / Web, depending on the platform.